dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 3) Generate a table that computes the likelihoods Likelihood(alpha, beta, allele frequency, Demographic scenario | L) for two parameters alpha and beta of a partially collapsed gamma distribution (see equation 3 from our paper).
 4) Use the L values to compute the maximum likelihood estimate of either a) the single selection coefficient 4Ns or b) the two parameters alpha and beta.
 5) Estimate the DFE from DFEf.
+6) Estimate the value of selection when there are variable recombination rates.

 We also provide scripts to calculate L from genomic data.
-If you compute the L values, we recommend that you do step 6) and then estimate the demographic history using step 7).
+If you compute the L values, we recommend that you do step 7) and then estimate the demographic history using step 8).
 Then go over steps 2) to 5) to infer the DFE from the collection of L values

-6) Calculate L from data
+7) Calculate L from data
-7) ABC algorithm to estimate the demographic history
+8) ABC algorithm to estimate the demographic history

 If you only want to run the inference on a set of precomputed L values, follow steps 2-5.